Nexmo/nexmo-cli/README.md

 npm install nexmo-cli -g
 ```

-The set up the CLI with your API key and secret:
+Then set up the CLI with your API key and secret:

 ```
 nexmo setup a123b c345d